unclecode/crawl4ai/README.md

 # 'metadata', 'error_message'])
 ```

-To show the simplicity take a look at the first example:
+But you muore control then take a look at the first example of using the Python library.

 ```python
 from crawl4ai import WebCrawler